This section covers releases made by those either assoicated with the Alice Cooper Group or solo Alice Cooper.

 Dennis Dunaway founded The Earwigs along with Vince Furnier in 1964.
 He became the bass player of the Alice Cooper Group until their indefinite hiatus begun in 1974.
-His and Vince's love of surrealist art, and song-writing prowess, were integral in shaping the image and sound that made the Alice Cooper Group one of the biggest bands in the world.
+His and Vince's love of surrealist art, and song-writing prowess, were integral in shaping the image and sound that made the Alice Cooper Group one of the most creative, distinctive and successful bands in the world.
 During this time Dennis met and ultimately married Cindy Smith, the sister of drummer Neal Smith and they've remained together ever since!

 Since the Alice Cooper Group hiatus begun, and in-between some prolonged periods of public inactivity, Dennis has been involved in several other projects including Billion Dollar Babies (1977), Deadringer (1982-2001), Bouchard Dunaway Smith (2001), The Dennis Dunaway Project, 5th Avenue Vampires (2010) and Blue Coupe (2010-Present).
 Since 2011, he has also become increasingly involved in Alice Cooper-related material again, including occasional live performances, contributions on the Welcome 2 My Nightmare and Paranormal solo albums, plus the debut album by The Hollywood Vampires.
 This has lead to vociferous calls for a full reunion of the surviving members of the Alice Cooper Group.

 You can read all about Dennis and his experience in the Alice Cooper Group by obtaining a copy of his excellent 2015 autobiography 'Snakes!
 Guillotines!
 Electric Chairs!, My Adventures In The Alice Cooper Group'.

 Dennis has a personal website, which can be found here, and is reguarly updated with his latest news.